airbytehq/airbyte/docs/connector-development/partner-certified-destinations.md

-# Requirements for Airbyte Partners: “1.0” Bulk and Publish Destinations
+# Requirements for Airbyte Partner Connectors: Bulk and Publish Destinations

 ## Welcome